aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Diplomatic representation from the US:

-chief of mission: Ambassador Michele SISON
+chief of mission: Ambassador Michele J. SISON

 embassy: Embassies District, Plot 38 Sector W59-02, Street No. 4, Abu Dhabi